 The Counseling Office is in the east office complex, left side of the main entrance at the Main Campus.
-The North Campus the Main Office houses the senior counselor.
+The North Campus houses the senior counselor.
 To see their counselor, students should go to the counseling center to make an appointment through the secretary.
 Families and students can also email or call counselors with questions or to set up an appointment.
 Appointments should be made, if possible, before school, during lunch period, or after school.
-The counseling center will send a pass to the classroom teacher requesting that the student be excused for his/her appointment.
+The counseling center will send a pass to the classroom teacher requesting that the student be excused for their appointment.